 Asset Class Adjustments

-The allocation is still diversified and well-balanced, but it’s positioned more defensively.
+The allocation is still diversified and well-balanced, but it has more of an income focus to it.
 The adjustments can be made portfolio-wide, as in the example above, or simply within a few asset classes.